 Munich wanted the "Berlin"

 However, the machine shouldn't have rotten in Tegel at all.
-The former managing director of FMG - Willi Hermsen claims to have been committed to bringing the "Berlin" to Munich - at a time when the machine was still in good condition.
+The former managing director of FMG - Willi Hermsen claims to have campaigned to bring the “Berlin” to Munich - at a time when the machine was still in good condition.

 Transport would certainly have been associated with costs, but Munich Airport has a well-functioning visitor area that would have reduced the costs for transport and maintenance sooner or later to an acceptable level.